wafzynothinIV/literally-my-fastfetch-config-rewrited/README.md

 # Preview
 <img width="1358" height="732" alt="2025-10-02-090738_hyprshot" src="https://github.com/user-attachments/assets/250f647a-43b6-47e3-8596-569786c9a1c7"/>
-Note: my fastfetch config at the title part maybe you need re-adjust it to make it center
+Note: my fastfetch config at the title part maybe you need re-adjust it to make it center and please the preview in here will different after use the config

 at this part you need to edit it :
 <img width="621" height="122" alt="image" src="https://github.com/user-attachments/assets/6ec9fae8-5586-4b6c-bf22-d79d721230c9" />